-“When I was little I was one of them.
-I was taken away by the CSOG, and was raised as an assassin, and Visola Mariano was my partner.
-Visola was the only other person my age, so we were really close.
-Together we took hundreds of lives and witnessed millions of unjust executions and torture of others,” Kaela explained.
+“When I was little, I was one of them.
+I was taken away by the CSOG and was raised as an assassin.
+We were forced to take took hundreds of lives and witnessed millions of unjust executions and torture of others,” Kaela explained.

 “That’s awful…” Pennie muttered covering her mouth with her hands in shock.

 Kaela sighed, “She must have escaped and is looking for revenge.
 I recall hearing the name Visola before, so I know she’s dangerous.”